Sunday, March 31, 2019

 … we, who for our evil deeds do worthily deserve to be punished, by the comfort of thy grace may mercifully be relieved …

-In the Collect, as is often to the case we acknowledge to God that we have fallen way short of our goals that He has set for us.
-We are also acknowledging that we do deserve to be punished for our failures, however, by His Grace we are relieved of that punishment.
-Jesus helped in that relieving by laying down His Life that we might be free of that eternal damnation.
+In the Collect, as is often to the case we acknowledge to God we have fallen way short of our goals He set for us.
+We are also acknowledging we deserve to be punished for our failures; by His Grace we are relieved of that punishment.
+Jesus accomplished that relieving by laying down His Life that we might be free of eternal damnation.

 In order for us to enter heaven, we have to be accounted as perfect.
-However, we all know we are so far away from perfect, it would not seem to be possible.
+Most of us know we are so far away from perfect, it would not seem to be possible.

-Death is oft referred to as the “Final Accounting”, and as one who has studied accounting, I can tell you that things can sometimes be accounted as what they are not, legally, too!
+Death is oft referred to as the “Final Accounting.”
+As as businessman, I can tell you things are sometimes be accounted as what they are not, legally, too!

-The son of the bondwoman represents the state us before Christ and those who refuse to follow him.
+The son of the bondwoman represents our state before Christ and those who refuse to follow Him.
 They are stuck in bondage to their own sins and to Satan and will never truly be free.
 They are in essence slaves of their own will.
-We have free will, let us exercise it in the way God intended, that is to follow the path of righteousness to Him.
+We have free will, let us exercise it in the way God intended, to follow the path of righteousness towards Him.

 The people of old are The People of The Law.
-Six Hundred Thirteen Laws each of which by which they must abide.
-A very complex and even more difficult life to live, to comply and uphold those laws and failing.
+Six Hundred Thirteen Laws each of which they were to follow.
+They really did not attempt to follow them, rather not to break them., A very complex and even more difficult life to live, to comply and uphold those laws and failing.
 We still fail miserably at times, but we only have two laws, which we will hear about in a second.
 They are still hard to uphold, but if we manage to, easier to remember.
 The big thing to remember about the 613 laws is that they could not accomplish what Christ accomplished in His Sacrifice and establishing the New Covenant.
 The Holy Ghost helps us along the journey to this goal, to bring us to that eternal life.